-Dr Dionysia Katelouzou is a Reader in Corporate Law at The Dickson Poon School of Law, King’s College London, specialising in the areas of investor stewardship, comparative and transnational corporate governance, shareholder activism, and sustainability.
-Her work is distinctive in its empirical orientation and combines socio-legal analysis with empirical methods, including econometric analysis, network analysis, in-depth interviews and natural language processing.
-Her current research looks at the role of stewardship and sustainability reporting in producing norms or pressuring changes in investment practices on a domestic, EU, international and transnational scale.
+Dionysia Katelouzou (PhD) is a Reader (Associate Professor) of Corporate Law and Corporate Governance at The Dickson Poon School of Law, King’s College London.
+Her research interests primarily cover corporate law, corporate governance, financial regulation, law and economics, empirical legal research, transnational law and socio-legal research.
+One strand of her research deals with investor stewardship, shareholder activism, and sustainability, especially from a socio-legal perspective.
+Her work is distinctive in its empirical orientation and combines socio-legal analysis with empirical methods (including econometric analysis, network analysis, in-depth interviews and natural language processing).

-She holds a PhD and an LLM (first class) from the University of Cambridge, and an LLB (summa cum laude) from the University of Athens.
-She is a member of the Bar of Athens and a Research Associate at the Centre of Business Research at the University of Cambridge, while in the past she had been a Visiting Researcher at the University of Pennsylvania and a Visiting Lecturer at the Institute of Advanced Legal Studies (London), among others.
+Dionysia holds a PhD and an LLM (first class) from the University of Cambridge, and an LLB (summa cum laude) from the University of Athens.
+She is a member of the Bar of Athens and an editor of the ECGI Blog, while in the past she had been a Visiting Researcher at the University of Pennsylvania and a Visiting Lecturer at the Institute of Advanced Legal Studies (London), among others.